arclk/Tablut/README.md

 ```
 java -jar StudentPlayer.java
 ```
-It accepts 3 argument (in order): the role (“White” or “Black”), the timeout time (in seconds), the server IP address.
+It accepts 3 arguments (in order): the role (“White” or “Black”), the timeout time (in seconds), the server IP address.